vovkos/llvm-package-travis/README.rst

 So why not use pre-built packages from the official `LLVM download page <http://releases.llvm.org>`__?
 Unfortunately, the official binaries cover just a *tiny fraction* of possible configurations; what's even worse, there's no consistency in the build matrix from release to release.
 There are no Debug libraries or 32-bit binaries for Ubuntu, sometimes Ubuntu build is missing, sometimes there's no Mac OS X, etc.

-The ``llvm-package-travis`` project builds all major versions of both LLVM and LibClang on Travis CI (so there's a guarantee of binary compatibility) and for a consistent and much more complete build matrix:
+The ``llvm-package-travis`` project builds all important versions of both LLVM and LibClang on Travis CI (so there's a guarantee of binary compatibility) and for a consistent and much more complete build matrix:

 * OS:
 	- Linux Ubuntu 16.04 (Xenial Xerus)